Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

 Next, for simplicity we will not differentiate between landing sites created by the enzymes of different species.
 In other words, the landing sites made by $e_1^i$ are allowed to be used by any enzyme $e_2^j$ for all $j$.
 Then, following Mechanism $2$, and neglecting saturation effects, we assume that enzymes $e_1^i$ make landing sites on the cellulose $\varrho$ with the rate

-where $\alpha^i$ is the probability of an individual enzyme $e_1^i$ finding a spot among the $\frac{\varrho(t)}{m_c}-T$ available cellobiose units (reflecting the requirement that only one landing site per cellobiose unit is allowed), and making a landing site.
+where $\alpha^i$ is the probability of an individual enzyme $e_1^i$ finding a spot among the $\varrho(t)-T$ available cellobiose units (reflecting the requirement that only one landing site per cellobiose unit is allowed), and making a landing site.
 Next, we suppose that the landing sites $T$ are attacked by enzymes $e_2^i$ with the rate

 where $\beta^i$ is the probability of an individual $e_2^i$ finding and attaching to a landing spot.
-Finally, as above, we let $\gamma_{r}>0$ be the decay rate of an individual reducing end and suppose that the portion $\theta_r^i \in [0,1]$ of those ends is not usable after an attack by $e_2^i$.
-Then, analogous to \eqref{Tsyst}$_3$, we obtain the equation for $T$ for multiple trait populations:
+Finally, as above, we let $\gamma_{r}>0$ be the decay rate of an individual {landing site} and suppose that the portion $\theta_r^i \in [0,1]$ of those ends is not usable after an attack by $e_2^i$.
+Then, in analogy with \eqref{Tsyst}$_3$, we obtain the equation for $T$ for multiple trait populations: